deepjyotk/code_solver/README.md

 # Code Solver

 Code Solver is a cutting-edge Flutter application designed to streamline problem-solving and code generation.
-This README provides an overview of the project, its features, installation instructions, and more.

 ## Features